Virginia Diminished Value Claims

 Virginia Code § 46.2 1600

-Virginia statute defines diminished value as the reduced value of a vehicle due to damage and provides that an insurer may be required to compensate a third party vehicle owner for that loss in value in addition to the cost of repairs.
-This statutory recognition confirms that diminished value is a distinct and compensable form of property damage under Virginia law.
+Virginia's statute defines diminished value as the reduced value of a vehicle resulting from damage, and provides that an insurer may be required to compensate a third-party vehicle owner for that loss on top of repair costs.
+It's about as direct a statutory endorsement of diminished value as any state offers.

 Averett v.
 Shircliff, 218 Va.
 202 (1977)

-The Supreme Court of Virginia held that when an automobile is damaged but not totally destroyed, the proper measure of damages is the difference between the vehicle’s market value immediately before and after the injury.
-Where the damage is repairable, the court recognized that damages are ordinarily measured by the reasonable cost of repairs together with any remaining diminution in value after repairs are completed.
+The Supreme Court of Virginia held that when a vehicle is damaged but not totally destroyed, the proper measure of damages is the difference between its market value immediately before and after the injury.
+Where the damage is repairable, the court recognized that recovery ordinarily includes both the reasonable repair cost and any remaining diminution in value once repairs are complete.

 Below are answers to common questions about Virginia diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Can I file diminished value against my own insurance in Virginia?
+Can I file a claim with my own insurance company?

-There is no mandated Virginia formula.
-Market comparisons of similar vehicles with and without accident history are commonly used to determine measurable resale impact.
+There's no fixed Virginia formula.
+Market comparisons of similar vehicles with and without accident history are the standard method for showing measurable resale impact.

-Virginia generally allows five years for property damage claims.
+Virginia generally allows five years for property damage claims — longer than most states.

-They may, but insurers typically require clear documentation of measurable loss.
-A structured, market supported report strengthens your position during evaluation.
+They may, but they typically require clear documentation.
+A structured, market-supported report strengthens your position during evaluation.

 Still have a question?